DragosTana/Longformer/README.md

 # Longformer
-A Pytorch implementation of Longformer: The Long-Document Transformer.
+A PyTorch implementation of Longformer: The Long-Document Transformer.